 MSX is, in my opinion, the definitive Metal Slug game as it married the two previous games and had the polish that the previous games needed.
 This game was also focused of the home market as the PS One version has around 20 mini-games, extra weapons and various different modes.

 What Came After

-At least 10 new Metal Slug games came after this in the noughties that not only took the series up to Metal Slug 7 (on the DS) but also ventured into the world of third person 3D shooters.
+At least 10 new Metal Slug games came after this in the noughties that not only took the series up to Metal Slug 7 (on the DS) but also ventured into the world of third-person 3D shooters.
 Sadly these never really lived up to those early incarnations.
-Of course revamps appeared on Xbox live arcade, Nintendo Wii and PSP which were great to see and play but it was 1999 that the series really hit it peak.
+Of course revamps appeared on Xbox live arcade, Nintendo Wii and PSP which were great to see and play but it was in 1999 that the series really hit its peak.